ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 You can have as many Channels as you need, each with a different structure tailored to the content it holds.

-For our new site, we know we'll want to keep visitors informed of what's new.
-Let's create a Channel to hold this content.
+For our new News site, we'll want a channel to hold our news articles.

 Creating a Channel
 ==================

-#.
-For the **Create Channel** button or the **New** button to open up the :doc:`Create Channel form</cp/channel/form>`.
+1. Click the **Create Channel** button or the **New** button to open up the :doc:`Create Channel form</cp/channel/form>`.
+2. Name our new channel "News".
+3. ExpressionEngine will automatically provide a sensible **Short Name** for you, in this case, "news".

 .. figure:: ../images/getting_started_channel_create_form.png
    :align: center
    :alt: Channels Page

-#  Name our new channel "News".
-#.
-ExpressionEngine will automatically provide a sensible **Short Name** for you, in this case, "news".
-#  For now, we don't have any field or category groups to assign to our channel, so save your new channel clicking **Save Channel** and we'll go create some.
+4. For now, we don't have any field or category groups to assign to our channel, so save your new channel clicking **Save Channel** and we'll go create some.

 .. tip:: A Channel's **Full Name** should be a friendly, human-readable name.
 The **Short Name**, on
 	the other hand, is how you'll refer to this Channel in your actual code.
 Don't worry, we'll get